pgraham/php-code-templates/README.md

 ## Value Substitution

-Value substitution is the process of replacing all template tags with values so that a code template becomes an actual useful piece of code.
+Value substitution, referred to here after as template resolution (or more simply resolution) is the process of replacing all template tags with values so that a code template becomes an actual useful piece of code.